Open-Bytes/SwiftUINavigator/README.md

 ```

 > **Important Note**: the second initializers supports a `Navigator` instance.
 This is important
-> in if you need to nest a `NavigatorView` other than the main one in the root view of the app.
+> if you need to nest a `NavigatorView` other than the main one in the root view of the app.
 > In this case, pass the instance of `EnvironmentObject` as follows:

 ```swift